+Class Notation Description Application Rule Requirement, Design (1) Rule Requirement, Survey

+- MSC/Circ.
+982

+- TL Recommendation 95

+Integrated Navigation

+Systems.
+In addition to

+the notation NAV, Part C Chapter 21 (design),

+NAV-INS special focus is laid on Chapter 21, Section 4, B.2, and C

+increased availability (equipment)

+and consistency of the

+bridge equipment.(3)

-Class Notation Description Application Rule Requirement, Design (1) Rule Requirement, Survey - MSC/Circ.
-982 - IACS Recommendation 95 Integrated Navigation Systems.
-In addition to the notation NAV , Part C Chapter 21 (design), NAV-INS special focus is laid on Chapter 21, Section 4, B.2, and C increased availability (equipment) and consistency of the bridge equipment.(3) (1) Refer to following TL Technical Circulars as applic cable; S-P 15/13 One man b ridge operated (OMBO) ships (2) Assigned to ships with the rules for Cha ı of which is befo re 1 st February 2013 and which are desi gned in compliance (3) Assigned to ships , date of contract for construction ı of which is on a or after 1 st February 2013. and designed in compliance with
+(1) Refer to following g TL Technical Circulars as applic able;

+S-P 15/13 One man b oridge operated (OMBO) ships

+(2) Assigned to ship s, date of contract for construction of which is befo re 1 st February 2013 and which are desi gned in compliance

+with the rules for Ch apter 21.

+(3) Assigned to ship s, date of contract for construction of which is on a or after 1 st February 2013, and designed in compliance with